benmatselby/precis/README.md

 Build:

   -display-build
-        Do you want to show build information from TravisCI and Jenkins? (default true) -display-github
+        Do you want to show build information from Jenkins? (default true) -display-github
     	Do you want to show GitHub information? (default true) -github-owner string